tarwn/lessthandot-hugo/blogs/content/posts/2010-08-12-think-carefully-which-sql-server-you-wan.md

 ---
 ### <span class="MT_red">UPDATE</span>

-Turned out I was wrong and it&#8217;s easy enough to create SSIS package to run an import of VFP table into SQL Server 64 bit.
+Turned out I was wrong and it's easy enough to create SSIS package to run an import of VFP table into SQL Server 64 bit.
 The complete solution was provided by Jin Chen in this MSDN thread [How to run SSIS package &#8211; Import VFP table to SQL Server 64 bit][1] and I was able to easily follow it and the package ran OK.
 I now quote the solution:

 In order to load data from Visual FoxPro to 64-bit SQL Server, we can use Microsoft OLE DB Provider for Visual FoxPro or Visual FoxPro ODBC Driver to load data from Visual FoxPro, and then upload into SQL Server.